ptsteadman/college-memoir/README.md

 # college-memoir
-WIP LaTeX source of document that will be incrementally released as a PDF.
+LaTeX source of a document with PDF releases.